sybrew/the-seo-framework/readme.txt

 TODO add cornerstone as a non-html page builder.

+TODO when double-clicking the submit button, we process the settings submission twice.
+	-> The second time it'll state nothing has changed, and this is what the user then sees.

 TODO hide AIOSEO's deceptive notice when TSF is active?

 TODO new translations are available.